Loans & Payment

 NU's Monthly Payment Option

-In an effort to accommodate every family’s educational financial needs, Niagara University offers an interest free payment plan that allows each semester’s cost to be paid in one down payment of 20 percent and four (4) monthly interest free installments per semester.
+In an effort to accommodate every family’s educational financial needs, Niagara University offers an interest-free payment plan that allows each semester’s cost to be paid in one down payment of 20% and four (4) monthly interest-free installments per semester.
 There is a nominal charge for this service.
 Please look for additional information from the Office of Student Accounts, including the required application and all scheduled due dates for the upcoming academic year.
-Information, including downloadable applications, may also be found at the following links:

 Federal Direct PLUS Loan Program